Table Matchmaker

 External vs. Internal measures where your energy comes from during a session.
 External players are energized by the live exchange with other players and the table's collective momentum.
 Internal players do their most important work privately, arriving at the table with deep preparation or processing the session's events after it ends.

-People vs. Mechanics is the most significant axis in the system.
-It measures what the game is fundamentally about for you.
+People vs. Mechanics measures what the game is fundamentally about for you.
 People-oriented players are there for the characters, the relationships, and the emotional experience.
 Mechanics-oriented players are there for the systems, the tactical layer, and the satisfaction of engaging with the game as a designed artifact.

 Spontaneous vs. Planned measures your relationship to preparation and improvisation.
-Spontaneous players follow instinct and respond to what the moment offers.
-Planned players arrive with frameworks, strategies, and a sense of where things are going.
+Spontaneous players want to go with the flow, while Planned players have an entire document for everything.

 Notes on Application